ddeel/alpha/NewestREADME.md

 Use a browser to access http://localhost:5000/redfish/v1/ on the system where the emulator has been installed.
 If the emulator is working properly, the Redfish service root should be displayed on the browser, with two additional Swordfish resources added: StorageServices, and StorageSystems.

-After this simple installation test, stop the emulator by entering ```Control-C``` in the command prompt window, or by closing the command prompt window.
+After this simple installation test, stop the emulator and exit the virtualenv virtual environment by closing the command prompt window.

 The Swordfish API Emulator should now be ready to use in its default configuration.